 So far the squabble has gone on out of hearing of the typical consumer.
 Most Illinoisans live in cities.
 They don't know much about where their meat is grown, or how.
 (Indeed, if industry surveys are accurate, there are people running around loose who don't know that bacon comes from hogs.)
 Consumers' only thoughts about meat are how much it costs and how to cook it.
 The fact that it is always there in the butcher's case at the market they ascribe to the same mysterious provenance which supplies rain and electricity.

-Meat (including eggs and dairy products) remains the second best bargain left irrthe U.S., after phone service.
+Meat (including eggs and dairy products) remains the second best bargain left in the U.S., after phone service.
 But low prices have been achieved by subjecting animals to the same kinds of stringent mass production techniques used to churn out pocket calculators and congressional candidates.
-Increasingly, animals are bred, born, and raised indoors in automated, factory-style confinement operations.
-Because they concentrate animal populations, they make certain economies possible (such as centralized waste handling) while maximizing land use efficiency.
-Temperature, feed, cycles of day and night, even reproductive cycles, are controlled by the operator.
+Temperature, feed, cycles of day and night, even reproductive cycles are controlled by the operator.
 Diets are as artificial as the environments; animals are dosed with antibiotics (congestion breeds disease), growth hormones (to speed weight gain), and other hormones.

-It is the animals' exterior environment which is most dramatically altered.
-Hogs, for example, are typically kept in pens with slotted floors; these make manure collection easy but they have the same deforming effects on hogs' feet that spike heels have on secretaries.
+Increasingly, animals are bred, born, and raised indoors in automated, factory-style confinement operations.
+Because they concentrate animal populations, these systems make certain economies possible (such as centralized waste handling) while maximizing land use efficiency.
+Hogs, for example, are typically kept in pens with slotted floors; these make manure collection easy but they have the same deforming effects on hogs' feet that spike heels have on secretaries.'
 Sows are kept in special farrowing stalls designed to prevent their turning around, thus keeping teats efficiently exposed to their litters.

 Such methods are undeniably efficient.
 But are they also cruel?
 The livestock industry insists that its animals couldn't be better off, that life in a modern confinement barn has the same happy reforming effects on beasts that Sunday school is thought to have on human young.
 The result in each case is that intractable animal natures are rationalized, and each individual's potential for social utility is fully realized.

 Livestock farmers dismiss animal welfarists as sentimentalists or, worse, closet vegetarians.
 Their case is less than compelling, however.
 In defense of their methods they often resort to arguments of a nature last heard in the Vietnam era—another episode in which we sought to bend what we saw as lesser forms of life to our will on the anvil of U.S. technology.
 Hog operators, for example, routinely cut off or "dock" hogs' tails.
 They defend the practice by explaining that hogs will bite each other's tails into stumps, at the cost of pain and the risk of infection to the unlucky victims.
 Yet such intramural violence is not natural in hogs, but is the result of distortions in social behavior caused by congestion.
-Much the same thing happens in prisons, I believe, although no one at Corrections has yet suggested a remedy so bold.
+Much the same thing happens in prisons, I believe, although no one at [the State of Illinois Department of] Corrections has yet suggested a remedy so bold.